dontforgit/resume/README.md

 ##### Books I've Read

+ - [ ] Quiet Strength: The Principles, Practices, and Priorities of a Winning Life, Tony Dungy and Nathan Whitaker
+ - [X] The Leadership Challenge: How to Make Extraordinary Things Happen in Organizations, Barry Posner and James Kouzes
- - [ ] Setting the Table: The transforming power of hospitality in business, Danny Meyer
+ - [X] Setting the Table: The transforming power of hospitality in business, Danny Meyer
  - [X] The Seven Laws of the Learner, Bruce Wilkinson
  - [X] The 4 Disciples of Execution, Chris McChesney and Sean Covey
  - [X] Sticky Teams, Larry Osborne
- - [X] Essentialism: The Disciplined Persuit of Less, Greg McKeown
+ - [X] Essentialism: The Disciplined Pursuit of Less, Greg McKeown
  - [X] The Contrarian's Guide to Leadership, Steven B. Sample (x2)
  - [X] The 10X Rule, Grant Cardone
  - [X] The Dichotomy of Leadership, Jocko Willink & Leif Babin